 Melt the butter–I use the microwave–and add the garlic and salt, then stir to combine.
 Get a pastry brush ready.

-Turn the dough out onto a lightly floured work surface and knead to get out any large air bubbles.
-Roll the dough into a rectangle measuring around 10×12 inches and cut into 1-inch strips.
+Turn the dough out onto a lightly floured work surface and knead briefly to work out any large air bubbles.
+Roll or press the dough into a rectangle measuring around 10 x 12 inches and cut into 12 strips, about 1 inch each.
 Take each strip and fold in half, then twist to form a breadstick.
 Place on a prepared pan and repeat.

 If you find the dough keeps bouncing back as you try to roll it out, cover and leave it to rest for 10 minutes or so.
 This should make it a little easier to work with.